MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 ## Create the resource group

-The resource group and the service plan are not strictly necessary, but they allow you to conveniently release the resources you create.
-This is good practice for keeping your resources organized and manageable.
+The resource group and the service plan aren't strictly necessary, but they allow you to conveniently release the resources you create.
+It's good practice for keeping your resources organized and manageable.

 You use a resource group to create individual resources for the Bot Framework.
 For performance, ensure that these resources are located in the same Azure region.

 1. In your browser, sign into the [**Azure portal**][azure-portal].
 1. In the left pane, select **Resource groups**.
 1. In the upper left of the displayed window, select **Add** tab to create a new resource group.
-You will be prompted to provide the following:
+You'll be prompted to provide the following information:
     1. **Subscription**: Use your existing subscription.
     1. **Resource group**: Enter the name for the resource group.
 An example is *TeamsResourceGroup*.
 Remember that the name must be unique.
     1. From the **Region** drop-down menu, select **West US**, or a region close to your applications.